Netherlands

 With the help of HVO-Querido, the first Housing First project in the Netherlands got established in Amsterdam in 2006.
 In 2019 more than 20 projects had been established around the country and continuous efforts are taking place to expand and upscale Housing First more and more.

-Housing First was started on a programme level in the Netherlands by HVO-Querido in 2006.
-Since then, several enthusiastic municipalities, NGOs and housing corporations in the country have started projects and pilot programmes.
+Since 2006, several enthusiastic municipalities, NGOs and housing corporations in the country have started projects and pilot programmes.
 Today, Housing First is mostly used as an addition to the range of shelter options (often next to the staircase model).

 Nationally, there is increasing homelessness and an increasing housing shortage.
 More and more people are becoming homeless, the shelters are at full occupancy, and the relapse into homelessness is high.
 The government has now released a national strategy to to reduce homelessness, with increasing recognition that Housing First should be the leading approach.